 I am thankful for blogs.
 Good writers who would otherwise go unread are able to make helpful and edifying insights available for public perusal and reflection.
 Nevertheless, I am convinced that ease of writing and posting does not always guarantee better writing.
-At the same time, I am also convinced that Christians have the responsibility—if we are going to write about Biblical truth and important theological issues—to cherish clarity above all other literary qualities.
+At the same time, I am also convinced that Christians have the responsibility---if … Continue reading Clarity: The Responsibility of Every Christian Writer

 I had a professor in college who was well loved and well respected by nearly everyone on campus.
-I went to a small college–only 1200 students in attendance–but the respect and affection that others had for this man was certainly deserved.
-He was an excellent teacher and a man full of wisdom–with a head of wavy … Continue reading Thoughts on the Goodness of Christian Writing
+I went to a small college--only 1200 students in attendance--but the respect and affection that others had for this man was certainly deserved.
+He was an excellent teacher and a man full of wisdom--with a head of wavy … Continue reading Thoughts on the Goodness of Christian Writing

 I have been blogging, as it is called, for about two-and-a-half years.
 I began regularly maintaining a blog (not this one) in November 2005 after I was encouraged by a good friend to pursue blogging for the sake of encouraging others through writing.
 Shortly after coming to Christ (in 1999), I found that I had … Continue reading Why Do I Blog?

 Today Fox News reported that a severed foot washed ashore off the coast of British Columbia, making it the fifth foot to show up off the coast of British Columbia in a year.
 Investigators are treating the incident as a criminal investigation.
 But let me posit this question: why are they treating the discovery of … Continue reading Blogging and Accountability in the Local Church